vidhi-arora/library-mng-system/README.md

 A library management system developed using MERN STACK

----> Use a .env file to set the environment variables for local development
+Use a **.env** file to set the environment variables for local development